-Notes: The figure shows the distribution of the quick ratio after one month under the six scenarios described in the text.
-We assume adjustment of liquid assets first so that a firm that runs out of them has a quick ratio of 0.
+Notes: The figure shows the distribution of quick ratio after 1 month under the six scenarios described in text.
+We assume adjustment of liquid assets first so that a firm that runs out of them has the quick ratio of 0.
 Thus, the distribution has a mass point at 0.
-The right axis shows the probability distribution function values.
-The scale on the left axis shows the share of firms that would run out of liquid assets and have a quick ratio of 0.
+The right axis shows the pdf.
+The scale on the left axis shows the share of firms that would run out of liquid assets and have the quick ratio of 0.
 The circles represent the mass point at 0, the lines the pdf elsewhere.
 The left scale is adjusted so that the mass point under the baselines coincides with the corresponding continuous density as it approaches 0.
-Distributions under scenarios (2) and (3) are very similar to each other and so are distributions under scenarios (4), (5), and (6).